anortham/tusk

 - Hooks log minimal activity to

-with daily rotation
+~/.tusk/hooks.logwith daily rotation

 Version Tracking

-Tusk tracks installation version in .claude/.tusk-version
+Tusk tracks installation version in .claude/.tusk-version:

 - Prevents redundant installations on every restart